antos-rde/antosdk-apps/Preview/README.md

 # Preview

-Image and PDF file viewer for antOS
+Image and PDF file viewer for AntOS